 Volunteers of America has been ecumenical from the beginning.
 Its ministers have always come from all Christian faith traditions.
 Ballington Booth, our Founder, led the way in 1896, not long after the founding of VOA, when he was ordained simultaneously by four denominations including Episcopal, Methodist, Presbyterian and Congregational.

-people received Volunteers of America services in Colorado last year
+Spiritual sessions with Volunteers of America Colorado ministers last year